aws-samples/amazon-keyspaces-toolkit/AWS CloudShell/README.md

 This toolkit helps with setup of cqlsh-expansion utility to connect to Amazon keyspaces from AWS CloudShell, as part of setup it downloads cqlsh using pip from Python Package Index (PyPI) https://pypi.org/project/cqlsh/
 OR you can install the CQLSH standalone using a binary tarball for more info refer to https://cassandra.apache.org/doc/latest/getting_started/installing.html#installing-the-binary-tarball

-Downloads digital certificate to encrypt your connections using Transport Layer Security (TLS), installs necessary pip and other dependencies in home directory so that it persists and available the next time you start a new CloudShell session
+Downloads digital certificate to encrypt your connections using Transport Layer Security (TLS), also installs necessary pip and other dependencies in home directory so that it persists and available the next time you start a new CloudShell session

 Run the following commands to download and execute the setup script
  ```